NeverBeLazyG/bash-ai-plus/README.md

 Example usage:

 ```
-bai create a new directory with a name of your choice, then create a text file inside it
+baip create a new directory with a name of your choice, then create a text file inside it
 ```

 You can also ask questions  by ending your request with a question mark:
 ```
-bai what is the current time?
+baip what is the current time?
 ```

 ## Plugins and tools

 Plugins are OpenAI tools that expand Bash AI's functionality, but they are not included in the default Bash AI setup.\
-All tools should be placed in your `~/.bai_tools` directory.\
+All tools should be placed in your `~/.baip_tools` directory.\
 You can see which tools are currently installed by running `baip`, and Bash AI will list them for you.

 Tools are nothing more than a shell script with a `init` and `execute` function.\
 You can find examples and available tools in the [tools folder](https://github.com/Hezkore/bash-ai/tree/main/tools).\
-Feel free to move them to your `~/.bai_tools` directory to enable them!
+Feel free to move them to your `~/.baip_tools` directory to enable them!

 ##  The history function is what it makes it different to the Original script by Hezkore/bash-ai.